-Roll numbers for students to employee numbers for payroll purposes, every number uniquely and unmistakably stands out as it works as identifiers.
+Roll numbers for students to employee numbers for payroll purposes, every number uniquely and unmistakably stands out as it works as an identifier.
 Invoicing is no different.
 A unique number is assigned to each invoice.

-The basic purpose of the invoice is to request for timely payment from customers.
-You might have multiple clients, tracking payments made, partial payments, overdue payments, can be a real headache.
+The basic purpose of the invoice is to request timely payment from customers.
+You might have multiple clients, and tracking payments made, partial payments, and overdue payments, can be a real headache.
 Invoice number simplifies the payment tracking process and avoids all the confusion.

 Quick insight: